xxxNARUTO228xxx/Neural-Style-Transfer-Gatys-LapStyle/README.md

 # Usage
-Just feed to this guy two images.
+Just feed to this guy two images as numpy arrays.
 More detailed example of usage shown in main file as well.
 I also recommend you to play with content_weight and style_weight.